TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Should editor player hold viewed character specific name?
-	- What if it is non-specific?
-	- mode_player_id
+- Starting a mode
-	- overridden_viewed_character_id
+	- test mode

 - Mode round ecology
 	- Example procedure: